StoneRaptor5870/VideoChat/README.md

-# React video calling web application having bi directional real time communication using Soket.io hosted on netlify.
+# VideoChatApp using WebRTC
+A video chat application that conveys video stream between different users using webRTC over Peer-to-Peer network.